kubernetes/perf-tests/dns/README.md

 * What is the maximum queries per second (QPS) we can get from the Kubernetes DNS service given no limits?
-* If we restrict CPU resources, what is the peformance we can expect?
+* If we restrict CPU resources, what is the performance we can expect?
   (i.e. resource limits in the pod yaml).
 * What are the SLOs (e.g. query latency) for a given setting that the user can expect?
 Alternate phrasing: what can we expect in realistic